The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 What could be more romantic than white-washed churches, candlelit restaurants and long beach walks at sunset hand in hand with your love.
 As India’s top honeymoon destination Goa has everything you could dream of for the perfect honeymoon.

+Where you stay is one of the most important decisions to make when planning the perfect romantic couple’s holiday, wedding, anniversary or honeymoon in Goa.
 The best places to stay in Goa for a honeymoon or romantic couples trip are the uncrowded beaches of South Goa like Majorda, Varca and Cavelossim.

 If you want a lively and fun honeymoon or couples trip there are also some romantic luxury resorts in North Goa in Candolim and Vagator that are located close to all the best nightlife, restaurants and markets.